broadinstitute/cromwell/docs/Instrumentation.md

 The current StatsD implementation uses metrics-statsd to report instrumentation values. metrics-statsd reports all metrics with a gauge type.
 This means all metrics will be under the gauge section.
-We might add /remove metrics in the future depending on need and usage.
+We might add or remove metrics in the future depending on need and usage.
 These are the current high level categories:

 * `backend`